AntoineSebert/dandelion/documents/project-specification.md

 **Example 3** : You network design need to adhere to specific company policies.
 You would need to consider the possibility that your design could be wrong, compromising the company’s security.

 ------
-In case of a dysfunction of a ... that runs the RTOS, causing damage to material and/or people, the responsability of the ... could not be (engagée) and (incombe) to the ... (personne qui a crée/conçu le produit).
+In case of a dysfunction of a software that runs on the RTOS and/or a product running the RTOS, causing damage to material and/or people, and/or leading to the destruction of the system that runs the RTOS, the responsability does not lie with the programmer of the RTOS but rather with the physical person or corporation that have designed and/or created the product running the RTOS and/or the software running on the RTOS.

 ------